Aphids attack plants in groups, causing stunted growth, curling leaves, leaf patterning, and yellowing, among other symptoms.

 Mix a small amount of the solution with a small sample of the ill foliage.
 Spray a tiny section of the damaged plant with a small amount of the solution and watch how it reacts.
 If no problems develop, spray bottle all of the plants that are affected.

 As a natural insecticide, vinegar is a safe and effective alternative to pesticides containing dangerous chemicals.
-In addition, unlike chemical pesticides, there is no risk of chemical burns if it mistakenly comes into touch with your flesh.
+In addition, unlike chemical pesticides, there is no risk of chemical burns if it mistakenly comes into contact with your flesh.
 Finally, pesticides based on vinegar have a less annoying odor than pesticides based on chemicals.
-Do you want to learn more about garden pests?
-H